Implicit RLC (potentially filters) and antennas formed by traces

 A follow up from Episode 9:

-With the writers Rick and Morty, you can replace the whole philosophy department in all universities and move all the logicians to the math department:
+With the writers Rick and Morty, universities can close down the philosophy department and move all the logicians to the math department: